jdwrhodes/Music_Recommendation_Website/README.md

 ## Hypothesis and Goals
 ### Hypothesis
 - Can machine learning predict what songs a user will enjoy based on the audio features of songs they like?
-### Additional Questions Posed
-- Can we predict an artist's most popular song based on audio elements?
-- Can we predict the most popular song off an album based on audio elements?
-- Can we use audio elements to predict a song a listener would like?
-- Can we use audio elements of an artist to predict another artist a listener would like?

 ## Project Description
 ### Technologies Used